-This section describes additional options that you may want to configure once you comfortable to using Telemetry Streaming.
+This section describes additional options you may want to use for configuring, once you are comfortable using F5 BIG-IP Telemetry Streaming.

 |enable||false, true, string||This value is used to disable any object in a declaration.|

 |trace||false, true, string||This value is useful during debug of Telemetry Streaming because it dumps intermediate data to a file.
 This value can be applied to the Poller, Listener, and Consumer classes.
 The option

 |match||string, pattern (regex)||This value applies to the Telemetry_Listener class and provides a string or pattern (regex) which will result in events being dropped that do not match the value of a defined set of keys in the event.
 Defined keys: